Rainy Season Dog Cleanup: What Actually Works

 Simple ways to get more value from it

 - Keep everything at the entry: towel, paw cup, and mat.
-If anything is stored elsewhere it will not be used consistently.
+If anything is stored elsewhere it won’t be used consistently.

 - Dry the underbelly and between the toes first, as these areas hold the most moisture and spread it fastest.